 Yes, your PTSD rating can be reduced.
 The U.S. Department of Veterans Affairs (VA) can lower your disability rating and reduce your monthly benefits for PTSD if it finds evidence that your condition has improved.
 But it must follow certain guidelines in doing so.

-If the reduction will reduce your monthly compensation benefit, before VA can reduce your disability rating for PTSD (or any service-connected disability), it must send you a notification letter explaining the VA’s proposal to reduce you.
-Upon receipt of this letter, you have the right to request a hearing, where you — and your attorney if you choose — can argue against a rating reduction, but you must request the personal hearing within the time frame specified on the notice letter.
+Before the VA can reduce your disability rating for PTSD (or any service-connected disability), it must send you a notification letter explaining the VA’s proposal to reduce you.
+Upon receipt of this letter, you have the right to request a hearing, where you — and your advocate if you choose — can argue against a rating reduction, but you must request the personal hearing within the time frame specified on the notice letter.
 Upon receipt of this letter, you also have the right to submit evidence to the VA but again you must submit the evidence within the time frame specified on the notice letter.

 Why VA May Reduce Your Disability Rating for PTSD

 Your VA disability rating for PTSD is based on how your condition affects your ability to work and carry out daily living activities.
-When you get approved for benefits for PTSD or any other condition, VA assigns you a disability rating between 0 percent and 100 percent in increments of 10 percent.
+When you get approved for benefits for PTSD or any other condition, the VA assigns you a disability rating between 0% and 100% in increments of 10%.

-- 100 percent rating: “Total occupational and social impairment, due to such symptoms as: gross impairment in thought processes or communication; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name.”
+- 100% rating: “Total occupational and social impairment, due to such symptoms as gross impairment in thought processes or communication; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name.”

-- 50 percent rating: “Occupational and social impairment with reduced reliability and productivity due to such symptoms as: flattened affect; circumstantial, circumlocutory, or stereotyped speech; panic attacks more than once a week; difficulty in understanding complex commands; impairment of short- and long-term memory (e.g., retention of only highly learned material, forgetting to complete tasks); impaired judgment; impaired abstract thinking; disturbances of motivation and mood; difficulty in establishing and maintaining effective work and social relationships.”
+- 50% rating: “Occupational and social impairment with reduced reliability and productivity due to such symptoms as: flattened affect; circumstantial, circumlocutory, or stereotyped speech; panic attacks more than once a week; difficulty in understanding complex commands; impairment of short and long-term memory (e.g., retention of only highly learned material, forgetting to complete tasks); impaired judgment; impaired abstract thinking; disturbances of motivation and mood; difficulty in establishing and maintaining effective work and social relationships.”

-- 10 percent rating: “Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or; symptoms controlled by continuous medication.”
+- 10% rating: “Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress, or; symptoms controlled by continuous medication.”

-- 0 percent rating: “A mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with occupational and social functioning or to require continuous medication.”
+- 0% rating: “A mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with occupational and social functioning or to require continuous medication.”

 The rating you receive is assigned by the VA when your service connection is established.
 But PTSD can either improve or deteriorate over time.
 If it does either, VA may attempt to raise or lower your disability rating to match your current condition.

 But then you undergo intensive therapy.
 One year later, you still have PTSD, but it is now moderate, and you can hold down a job.
-If the VA decides to re-examine you, it may lower your rating from 100 percent to 50 percent.
+If the VA decides to re-examine you, it may lower your rating from 100% to 50%.

 When VA Cannot Lower Your Disability Rating for PTSD